vue-feathers/vue-feathers/readme.md

     [{obj1}, {obj2}, {obj3}, ...]

+This makes it very easy to iterate over its datasets in Vue, React, etc.

+Feathers also has done a lot of work to make realtime connections trivial to set up.

 ### What will vue-feathers do for me?

 Vue-feathers makes it simple to access your feathers server, especially fetching and storing data in Vue components.